kvjmistry/NueXSec/README.md

 ./nuexsec --run 1 --xsec files/trees/nuexsec_tree_merged_run1.root --mc ../ntuples/neutrinoselection_filt_run1_overlay.root --xsecmode reweight --xseclabel genie  --xsecplot rw_cuts --intrinsic intrinsic
 ./nuexsec --run 1 --xsec files/trees/nuexsec_tree_merged_run1.root --mc ../ntuples/neutrinoselection_filt_run1_overlay.root --xsecmode reweight --xseclabel reint  --xsecplot rw_cuts --intrinsic intrinsic
 ```

+Once you have done this, we need to store the total uncertainties to a file so we can plot them.
+We can do this by running a function in the systematics helper class:
+`./nuexsec --run 1 --sys reweightcuts`
+Warning this is a bit buggy and so may seg fault.
+This issue still needs to be resolved.

+We can additionally store the detector variations to the file by running the default mode of the systematics helper class:
+`./nuexsec --run 1 --sys default`
+This might need to be run before the `reweightcuts` mode.

 # Creating File Lists for Events
 We might want to save the selected events with their weights in a txt file so we can use with a package like ReMu or give to someone else to test.
 You can do this by running the cross section code in a different mode: